-Governments and multilateral organisations are making valiant efforts to help unclog infrastructure pipelines by developing increasingly-sophisticated credit enhancement facilities and vehicles.
+Governments and multilateral organizations are making valiant efforts to help unclog infrastructure pipelines by developing increasingly-sophisticated credit enhancement facilities and vehicles.

 On face value, this is a vital development.
 There are literally thousands of projects that are being held up by a combination of poor credit ratings and challenging financing markets.
 Credit enhancement facilities should allow private sector equity and debt providers to take on more of these projects knowing that a certain level of risk is being covered.

 Unfortunately, progress with many of these facilities has been slow.
 In part, this is because private sector investors are still naturally shy about taking on ‘borderline’ projects that require credit enhancement.
 And in the developing world, a general lack of regulation, weak institutions and non-existent local infrastructure markets has muted the value of credit enhancement promises.
 Indeed, in many markets, the greater need is for support in capacity building and strengthening of government institutions.

 The bigger challenge, however, is that few credit enhancement deals have actually been struck.
 Governments and multilaterals have, on the whole, been far too focused on creating ‘perfect’ structures and not nearly focused enough on getting the deals done.
 Simply put, financial instruments have become too complicated and too finely calibrated and this is stopping projects from being delivered.